Surfers don't freak out easily. Here's why they're freaking out in Peru

-A woman under house arrest after her doctor reported her is testing Chile's abortion ban
+This Chilean woman is under house arrest after her doctor reported her for suspected abortion

 Chile is one of a handful of countries — mostly in Latin America — that prohibit abortion under all circumstances, even to save a mother's life.